Piedmont (train): History

 North Carolina developed the Piedmont as a regional follow-on to the Carolinian, which had entered service in early 1990.
 With the growing popularity of the Carolinian, state officials sought to add a second daily round-trip between Charlotte and Raleigh.
 However, Amtrak initially balked, claiming that it didn't have enough rolling stock to spare.
 Undaunted, in the fall of 1990, NCDOT approved the acquisition of five used passenger cars and the leasing of two diesel locomotives.
 The board planned to have the second train enter service by early 1992.

 The Piedmont (as the train came to be called) faced numerous delays.
-Norfolk Southern, which leased the track, insisted that the state construct a wye in Charlotte for turning the two trains around.
+Since the Charlotte station was not designed to turn equipment, Norfolk Southern, which operates the NCRR under a longstanding lease with the state, insisted that the state construct a wye in Charlotte for turning the two trains around.
 At the time, the southbound Carolinian had deadheaded 10 mi south to the nearest wye in Pineville and turned around there.
 In 1993, the cost of the wye plus land purchase was estimated at $200,000; by late 1994, this grew to $695,000, plus $1.5 million for a maintenance facility in Raleigh.
 The Piedmont finally began operating on May 26, 1995.
 Originally, it operated with an early-morning trip to Charlotte and a nighttime return to Raleigh.
 Its creation enabled same-day business travel between Charlotte and Raleigh in both directions.

 After delays in refurbishing the motive power and passenger cars, an additional Piedmont round trip began operating on June 5, 2010.
 With the addition of the second train, Amtrak rebranded the route Piedmont Service to reflect the multiple daily frequencies.

 On March 22, 2011, it was announced that an agreement between NCDOT, Amtrak, Norfolk Southern and the North Carolina Railroad had been reached that would allow for $461 million in grants from the federal government to be used in upgrading infrastructure.
 The money would be used to add additional double track and passing sidings, as well as reducing curves, resulting in a 13-minute reduction in travel time.
+The improvements also would support a possible increase in maximum speed to 90 mph from the existing 79 mph.
+The speed increase would be implemented after the installation of positive train control safety technology, and it would reduce travel time by another 12 to 15 minutes.